AkshaySiv/Openshift-doc/docs/Installation.md

 #  Installation

-This guide walks you through the installation process of setting up a Red Hat OpenShift cluster in IBM Z. Each step is crucial to ensure a smooth and successful deployment
+This guide walks you through the installation process of setting up a Red Hat OpenShift cluster in  Z. Each step is crucial to ensure a smooth and successful deployment

 ## Steps to Install OpenShift